SPGryphons/GryphonCTF2017-Challenges/challenges/forensics/HAXOR_MUSIX/README.md

 ## Setup Guide
 1. put file on server
+2. hide file `service.txt` on server
 ## Distribution
 wav file
-- HACKER.wav
+- H4X0R_MUZIK.wav

 ## Solution
 1.	open file in an audio analyzer eg. audacity
-2.	you will see an email `m41l.m3.pl5@gmail.com`
+2.	you will see the string `rebrand.ly/GcTfHiDdEn`
-3.	sending an email to the email will make you receive a email containing the flag "encrypted" in ook and hidden under ascii art in white text
+3.	going to the site will reveal service.txt
-4.	decrypt it and get flag! woo
+4.	decrypt it and get flag!
 ## Recommended Reads